Do you remember the song from school about your ankle bone being connected to your leg bone and your leg bone being connected to your knee bone?

 So what did we just prove?

-By changing the positions of certain joints we can affect motion at others.
+By changing the position of some joints we can affect motion at others.

-So it’s entirely possible that a lack of retraction at your shoulder (which will have a whole heap of consequences for how your shoulder moves) can be caused by a lack of motion in your trunk, which can be caused by a lack of motion in your hip, which can be directly influenced by a lack of motion at your ankle.
+So it’s possible that a lack of retraction at your shoulder (which will have a bunch of consequences for shoulder happiness), can be caused by a lack of motion in your trunk, which can be caused by a lack of motion at your hip.

-That’s why you continue to get substandard results from your injury rehab programme, because everybody is looking at the thing that hurts rather than the bigger picture.
+That’s why you continue to get substandard results from your injury rehab programme.
+Most people are looking at the thing that hurts rather than the bigger picture.